cuatromedios/nequ/docs/backend_users.md

 ## Initial user 🔑

-When migrations run for the first time, an admin user will be generated, look for the randomly email and password inside the output of where the migration was ran.
+When migrations run for the first time, an admin user will be generated, look for the randomly generate email and password inside the output of where the migration was ran.

 ## Relevant routes 🗂